TimT-code/stylZ/README.md

 # stylZ
-Started practicing method chaining and started work on my IDxyz library/code - a shortener for code targeting an element id to add css, color, etc.. - Abandoned that way of doing things for this current build ideas using 'stylZ' or 'Z_' to apply selectors to css stuff
+Started practicing method chaining and started work on my IDxyz library/code - a shortener for code targeting an element id to add css, color, etc..
+Abandoned that way of doing things for this current build of ideas using 'stylZ' or 'Z_' to apply selectors to css stuff

 Still working on this fun project - (Bugs:more than one tag doesn't work, and querySelector('*') doesn't work yet either)